amazingmarvin/amazingmarvin-browserextension/README.md

 ## Roadmap

 - [ ] Optimize content script code
-- [ ] Add support for Firefox
+- [x] Add support for Firefox
 - [ ] Display currently tracked task in the popup
-- [ ] Add priorities and other task field
+- [ ] Add priorities and other task fields
 - [ ] Autocomplete categories, labels, and others while inputting tasks

 <p align="right">(<a href="#readme-top">back to top</a>)</p>